 This November is Carbon Monoxide Awareness Month – an ideal time to draw our attention to the findings of npower’s annual carbon monoxide research based on the responses of 2000 UK residents.

-Read on to learn more about the deadly risk this gas creates and find out how you can win a Nest Protect smart smoke and carbon monoxide detector worth £109 by answering a simple question.
+Read on to learn more about the deadly risk carbon monoxide gas creates and find out how you can win a Nest Protect smart smoke and carbon monoxide detector worth £109 by answering a simple question.

 Even more worrying, only 5% of us can identify the most common symptoms of carbon monoxide poisoning (CO).